ants-xjtu/FairPolicer/README.md

 that can fairly allocate bandwidth among contending flows regardless of their congestion control algorithms.

-Details of FairPolicer can be found at our paper "Towards the Fairness of Traffic Policer", which will be presented at INFOCOM'21.
+Details of FairPolicer can be found at our paper "Towards the Fairness of Traffic Policer", which was presented at INFOCOM'21.

 ## Requirements
-- Linux 4.15.0
+- Linux 5.4.0
 - Kernel headers

 ## How to use